lubianat/crossref_interview/README.md

 The pipeline was tailored to run on a simple machine (512GB SSD, 16GB of RAM, 12 intel i5 cores) on Ubuntu 24.04.1 LTS, using Python 3.12.3.

+The general view of the pipeline was drawn using Lucidchart (https://lucid.app/lucidchart/3c243585-649b-4c8b-8da4-f49ae3f54cd0/view).

 ## The problem
  (by Dominika Tkaczyk)